Busting Gladiator Myths

-Before I researched my newest novel, Sword of the Gladiatrix, I got most of my ideas and impressions of gladiators from the media: Russel Crowe in Gladiator and (for those of us of a certain age) Kirk Douglas in Spartacus.
+Before I researched my newest novel, Sword of the Gladiatrix, I got most of my ideas and impressions of gladiators from the media: Russell Crowe in Gladiator and (for those of us of a certain age) Kirk Douglas in Spartacus.
 More recently Starz had a fantastic (in more ways than one) show that ran for three seasons titled Spartacus: War of the Damned.
-All of these shows perpetuate some myths that I hope to bust wide open in this post.
+All of these shows perpetuate some gladiator myths that I hope to bust wide open in this post.
 They also got a couple of things right, which I’ll point out.

-Myth #1: All gladiators were men.
+All gladiators were men.

 Sword of the Gladiatrix was inspired by a particular stone carving of two female gladiators in the British Museum.
 More recently, archaeologists have uncovered a bronze statue of a gladiatrix holding a sica—a curved sword.
 Tacitus, Suetonius, Dio, Martial, and Juvenal all write about female gladiators—usually (except for Martial) with some element of dismay or sarcasm.
 An organizer in Ostia brags on his tombstone that he was the first person to put women in the arena as fighters.
 My favorite evidence is in the law: The first Roman Emperor Augustus forbade recruiting noble and free women as gladiators.
 Nearly two hundred years later, Emperor Septimus Severus banned single combat by women in the arena.
 If women weren’t being recruited and fighting, why have a ban?
 Human nature being what it is, these prohibitions probably made the fights all the more popular because they were illegal.
 I’m sure female gladiatorial contests continued for some time.

-Myth #2: All gladiators were slaves or criminals condemned to the arena.
+All gladiators were slaves or condemned criminals.

 Freeborn people could contract with a ludus (gladiator school) for a set period of time (usually five years) in return for training and a signing bonus.
 Many did this to escape poverty and unemployment.
 Spartacus: War of the Damned has a free-born gladiator who joined to pay off his debts and care for his family.
 We have ample evidence of freeborn and noble men and women who freely took the oath to “be burned, bound, chained, beaten, or slain by the sword” that all gladiators swore.
 Most evidence comes from literature and law, as well as grave inscriptions and surviving lists of fighters which mention their status.

-Myth #3: Every gladiatorial contest ended in death.
+Every gladiatorial contest ended in death.

 This myth, perpetuated in the movies, is rooted in gladiatorial history.
 The first gladiator contests took place during public funerals for upper class people where pairs of slaves fought to the death as an honor for the deceased.
 The more dead slaves, the more “honor.”
 However, politicos quickly realized how these public funeral games pleased the crowds and started paying for gladiator match-ups at religious festivals and civic celebrations.
 At that point, the invisible hand of the market took over.
 Lanistae—gladiator providers—spent a lot of money procuring, training, and maintaining their stock.
 They didn’t want to lose 50% or more of their prized possessions at every game and the editors—those who gave the games—didn’t want to pay the price of dozens of dead and wounded gladiators.
 It was rare (except for emperors who could afford it) that an editor demanded a fight to the death, so the death rate for gladiator games was one in nine with most deaths occurring among the tirones—new recruits.

 Top gladiators also inspired rabid fans who did not want to see their favorites killed.
-Early in Gladiator, Russel Crowe’s character (a former General named Maximus) is chastised for quickly and efficiently killing his opponent in the arena and depriving the audience of a show (no fancy twirling or leaping).
+Early in Gladiator, Russell Crowe’s character (a former General named Maximus) is chastised for quickly and efficiently killing his opponent in the arena and depriving the audience of a show (no fancy twirling or leaping).
 The top gladiators entertained as well as fought (a little like wrestling today).
 They trained to show off their skills and fought only two or three times a year.
 Fans bought souvenirs with their likenesses and hired them to attend parties.
 Women paid to have sex with them and bought the sweat scraped off their bodies as an aphrodisiac.
 During an actual contest in the arena, most top fighters aimed to defeat their opponents without killing them.
 The defeated fighter could then appeal to the giver of the games for mercy and the editor could avoid paying a hefty fee for the dead fighter by granting it.
 Of course, if the crowd was unhappy with the performance and the editor needed the publicity, he could always swallow the loss and order the killing stroke.